AEW2015/WARP_Core/pages/01.intro/01.overview/docs.md

 ### Who

-This project by Andrew E Wilson, a graduate student at Brigham Young University and a Pathways Intern at NASA GSFC.
+This project is by Andrew E Wilson, a graduate student at Brigham Young University and a Pathways Intern at NASA GSFC.

 This project is for students, hobbyist, potential employers, and the curious individual.